What it's Like Working as a Ski Instructor: An Interview

 A: I started working at ski resorts as a ticket scanner when I was on break from college.
 Later, after covid hit, I realized I loved working in the outdoors [so] I became an instructor when I was about 41.
 Because of my past leadership skills, I started as Operational Superior [for ski instructors].
 My biggest roles were scheduling and supervising the instructors and their classes, as well as teaching and covering lessons [when needed].

-Q: How did you find the job?
+Q: How did you find a job as a ski instructor?

 Q: What skills does someone need to become an instructor?

+A: Ideally you have [ski] experience but you don't have to have any... we have even hired people that don't know how to ski, and taught them to ski.
 There was this Rental Tech from Texas that had never seen snow before... and was really interested in teaching...he had just started and he really wanted to be an instructor, so we taught him how to snowboard and by the end of the season he was teaching, and he was awesome [at it].

 If you just learned how to [ski] it could make you a better teacher because you remember learning everything and know what you need to tell the person [you are teaching].
 It's fresh in your mind.